 If one could make any suggestion for improvement it would be to see more equal bashing of these celebrity “givers” – Geldof only got a fleeting mention in relation to Live Aid and a daft comment he made about the Holocaust.
 Poor Bob – he is even in the title.
 The ultimate irony in Bussmann’s performance is that she wears several layers of t-shirts and holds a thick wad of notes – making her look exactly like the charity muggers or “chuggers” we so despise and dodge on nearby Tottenham Court road.

 Bussmann is not a polished comedy performer but she doesn’t need to be, that’s not what she does.
 Neither should people judge this show on its accuracy, as she says herself: “Guardian Comments Section – it’s not an academic article!”.
 The show as a whole is engaging in terms of its subject area, and is well presented, but would be better suited as a structured episode, or a feature article.

-Jane Bussmann is at Soho Theatre until 23rd November 2013, for further information or to book visit here.
+Jane Bussmann is at the Soho Theatre until 23rd November 2013.
+For further information or to book visit the theatre’s website here.